-1. Members may utilize LST up to 24 units (six hours) per day, for no more than 160 units (40 hours) per week, for no more than 365 days following the first day the service is provided.

-- LST is not to be delivered simultaneously during the direct provision of Adult Day Services, Group Behavioral Counseling, Consumer Directed Attendant Support Services (CDASS), Health Maintenance Activities, Homemaker, In-Home Support Services (IHSS), Mentorship, Peer Mentorship, Personal Care, Prevocational Services, Respite, Specialized Habilitation, Supported Community Connections, or Supported Employment. - a.
-LST services may be provided in conjunction with Non-Medical Transportation if it is described in the Member's LST Care Plan.
-Services are billable only when provided by an enrolled NMT Provider Agency, who is not the LST Provider Agency. - 3.
+- 1. Members may utilize LST up to 24 units (six hours) per day, for no more than 160 units (40 hours) per week, for up to 365 days following the first day the service is provided. - 2.
+LST is not to be delivered simultaneously during the direct provision of Adult Day Services, Group Behavioral Counseling, Consumer Directed Attendant Support Services (CDASS), Health Maintenance Activities, Homemaker, In-Home Support Services (IHSS), Mentorship, Peer Mentorship, Personal Care, Prevocational Services, Respite, Specialized Habilitation, Supported Community Connections, or Supported Employment. - a.
+LST services may be provided in conjunction with Non-Medical Transportation if it is described in the Member's LST support plan.
+Services are billable only when provided by an enrolled NMT provider, who is not the LST provider. - 3.
 LST does not include services offered through State Plan or other Waiver Services, except those that are incidental to the LST training activities or purposes or are incidentally provided to ensure the Member's health and safety during the provision of LST.

-8.7530.G Life Skills Training Service Provider Agency Requirements
+8.7529.G Life Skills Training Service Provider Agency Requirements